BY: T. Franklin Murphy | June 30, 2021 (edited June 10, 2022)

 My wife manages many people.
 She sits near the top of a large organization.
 However, this managerial aspect is not the role she plays at home and her role in our relationship is different than the role she plays in the life of our grandchildren.
 She maintains great clarity in each of these different aspects without creating confusion with her own self-concept.

 We can organize different self aspects without confusion.
 The police officer, the drug addict, the CEO may be unrecognizable in their family roles, with each role having minimum overlap.

 Roles often hold different dimensions of strengths and weaknesses.
 When roles are sufficiently differentiated—non-overlapping—weakness in one aspect doesn't spill over into the other aspects.
-A man may lack motivation at work but fill his role as father with gusto.
+A man may lack motivation at work but perform his role as father with gusto.
 A woman may succeed in an executive role, carrying herself with confidence, but suffer anxiety and doubt in romantic relationships.

 While Linville's model suggest a degree of differentiation, an overarching theme benefits self-complexity by leaning on values and priorities to hold each aspect together.

 The differentiated self aspects provides emotional stability by preventing emotional carryover from one aspect to another.
 Linville explains that the impact of any one negative event diminishes as it mentally travels across differentiated self aspects.
 When we possess many non-overlapping aspects of self, a single event should not disproportionately impact the entirety of our life (Linville, 1985).